joraso/ToolBox/README.md

 # ToolBox

-This project is intended to be a collection of mostly independent functions and tools for data analysis and data science, as well as general algorithms and computer science stuff.
-This is built for my own education, and for potential rapid deployment of tools to projects I may undertake in the future.
-It also serves as a sort of notebook for me, as I acquire new computational skills, and codify the techniques I already know.
+This repository is intended to be a collection of general numerical analysis, applied math, computer science algorithms and methods.
+These are mostly for my own education, as a place to stach new computational/applied math methods I learn and codify the techniques I already know.

-Currently included is:
+### Currently included:
 - Principal Component Analysis
-- Classification DNN
 - Binary Tree Structure/Algorithms
-- AutoEncoder DNN

-Planned inclusions are:
+### Planned inclusions:
+- Numerical Calculus
 - Fast Fourier Transform
-- variational/convulutional Autoencoders
-- Support vector machines / classic ML methods
 - Multidimensional Linear Regression
 - Monte Carlo optimization
-- Gradient Descent optimization (normal and stochastic)
+- Gradient Descent (normal and stochastic)